 Upon admission to the program, each student is assigned a pro-tem (temporary) faculty advisor and experienced student mentor(s) who provide initial assistance and support.
-During the first year, students select a supervisory committee chairperson and committee members to guide their progress through their thesis and dissertation research.
+During the first year, students select a supervisory committee chairperson and committee members to guide their progress through their research and clinical training.